 "When I called John Galloway at Jacksonville, I said, 'What do you think of coming to Tallahassee and meeting us for the first ever game in Tallahassee, first ever Division I lacrosse game,' and he thought it was a fantastic idea," Karweck continued.
 "I said not only that, what we're going to do is we're going to sell tickets, we're gonna sling some t-shirts, and all proceeds are going right back to the Mossy Pond Fire Department."

 The team's attempts at helping the department recover from Hurricane Michael didn't stop on the field.
-Tuesday morning, prior to the game, the team helped install a temporary firehouse with the department.

 And, at halftime of Tuesday's game, the department were named honorary members of the Colgate family.